Geography of the Soviet Union: Arid zone

 Below the steppes, and merging at times with them, was the arid zone: the semideserts and deserts of Soviet Central Asia and, particularly, of the Kazakh Republic.
 Portions of this zone became cotton- and rice-producing regions through intensive irrigation.
 For various reasons, including sparse settlement and a comparatively mild climate, the arid zone became the most prominent center for Soviet space exploration.

 One-quarter of the Soviet Union consisted of mountains or mountainous terrain.
 With the significant exceptions of the Ural Mountains and the mountains of eastern Siberia, the mountains occupy the southern periphery of the Soviet Union.
 The Urals, because they have traditionally been considered the natural boundary between Europe and Asia and because they are valuable sources of minerals, were the most famous of the country's nine major ranges.
-In terms of elevation (comparable to the Appalachians) and vegetation, however, they are far from impressive, and they do not serve as a formidable natural barrier.
+In terms of elevation (comparable to the Appalachians) they do not serve as a formidable natural barrier.